Change Password

 Overview

-The Leiden algorithm is a community detection algorithm designed to maximize modularity in a graph.
-It was developed to address potential issues in the results obtained by the popular Louvain algorithm, where some communities may not be well-connected or even disconnected.
-The Leiden algorithm is faster compared to the Louvain algorithm and guarantees to produce partitions in which all communities are internally connected.
-The algorithm is also named after the location of its authors.
+The Leiden is a community detection algorithm designed to maximize the modularity.
+It was developed to address potential issues of the popular Louvain algorithm, which can sometimes produce internally poorly connected or even disconnected communities.
+Meanwhile, the Leiden algorithm is faster than Louvain.
+This algorithm is named after Leiden, the city where its authors developed it.

 Concepts